TareqKomboz/ParallelAndDistributedComputing/README.md

-# University of Adelaide course on Parallel and Distributed Computing
+# Parallel and Distributed Computing Assignments at the University of Adelaide